datkat21/ChatGPT-Chatify/README.md

 # Chatify AI

-Chatify is a simple web front-end and back-end for ChatGPT!
+Chatify is a simple web front-end and back-end for ChatGPT! **Requires OpenAI API key.**

 ## Setup steps